arthurCollard/MTG_Practice/README.md

   - The Player has a **battlefield**
   - The Player has a **graveyard**
   - The Player has an **exile zone**

+Phases
+  - Beginning Phase
+    - The Untap step "At the beginning of turn" or "At the beginning of Untap"
+      - Triggered abilities will happen, and go on the stack at the beggining of upkeep
+      - Phasing happens (phases back in)
+      - Player whose turn it is untaps all permanents they control
+    - The Upkeep step "At the beginning of upkeep"
+      - Upkeep and Untap triggers go on the stack
+      - The current player gets priority
+      - Mana pools empty
+    - The Draw step "At the beginning of draw step"
+      - The current player draws a card (does not go on the stack)
+      - Triggered abilities happen
+      - The current player gets priority
+      - Mana pools empty

 Battlefield
   - The Battlefield contains a List of (cards/spells/permanents) (played/cast/resolved?) by a player